DSD-DBS/capella-collab-manager/docs/user/docs/index.md

 Now that you have some understanding of the modeling setup and ways of working we can look into how you can actually work in this environment.

-## Working with Capella in Collaboration Manager
+## Working with Capella in the Collaboration Manager

 Capella is not a web native tool, however it runs on Linux - so we can use open-source technologies to deliver it to you via browser.
 We constructed a